Skip to main content

 Like any other financial services product, it depends on your life situation and goals.
 If you want life insurance coverage that lasts your entire lifetime, a whole life policy from a solid provider can be a great choice.
 It can also be a worthwhile option for older people concerned about estate planning and mitigating the effects of taxes on their heirs.

-Other types of permanent life insurance coverage include universal life insurance and variable life insurance, and variable universal life insurance.11,12 These policies have a cash value, like a whole life policy, and may let you vary your premiums; but, they are more complex than a whole life policy.13 Also, the death benefit amount may not be guaranteed.
+Other types of permanent life insurance coverage include universal life insurance, variable life insurance, and variable universal life insurance.11,12 These policies have a cash value, like a whole life policy, and may let you vary your premiums; but, they are more complex than a whole life policy.13 Also, the death benefit amount may not be guaranteed.
 To find the best life insurance policy for your needs, consider speaking with a financial professional.

 Look at your benefits communications or ask your HR manager.
 Most group life insurance plans through work offer term coverage.
 These life insurance options can be a good choice: premium payments tend to be cost-effective and are conveniently deducted from your paycheck, and you may be able to get coverage without a medical exam.